franciscojavierarceo/franciscojavierarceo.github.io/content/posts/2021-reflection/2021-reflection.md

 So far this year has gone completely differently than I had originally planned but I am very grateful for it.
 I started this past year [writing about 2020](https://franciscojavierarceo.github.io/post/learning-new-things) and what I learned, so I thought I would do the same as it closed.

-The end of 2019 and 2020 was a very big year for my family, as my wife and I moved to South Dakota, changed jobs (though some of this was technically at the tail end of 2019), and bought a home.
+The end of 2019 and 2020 was a very big year for my family, as my wife and I moved to South Dakota, changed jobs, and bought a home.
+So quite a lot happend in the latest trip around the moon.

 # Learning

 I learned a lot this year, as I always try to do.
-Most of my focus was on engineering, in part because of my job, and also because of my interests.
-So here's my list of things I've learned:
+Most of my focus was on software engineering, in part because of my job, and also because of my interests.
+So here's the list of things I've learned:

 - More Django, JavaScript, and React in general
 - More of the ever-evolving AWS ecosystem (it is both the same and very different than it was back in 2014)